jalagriada/spotdl/README.md

-## spotdl
+## SpotDL

-A Python-based Spotify music downloader that fetches high-quality (320kbps) MP3 audio from Spotify tracks and albums.
-It uses the Spotify API for track info, YouTube for audio search, and yt-dlp for downloads.
-Supports metadata embedding (ID3 tags), including album art.
-Ideal for building an offline music collection.
+**SpotDL** is a Python-based Spotify music downloader.
+It retrieves track and album information directly from the Spotify API and downloads the matching audio from YouTube Music.
+The tool automatically embeds metadata (ID3 tags), including song title, artist, album, and album art, resulting in properly organized high-quality MP3 files (up to 320kbps).
+It’s an ideal solution for building an offline music collection with accurate tags and covers.

 ![Project Screenshot](img.png)